 According to the Institute of Scrap Recycling Industries (ISRI), the recycling industry is a major contributor to the U.S. economy, generating more than $100 billion in economic activity annually and employing over 164,000 people.

-Over two-thirds of material recycled in the U.S. in 2018 has remained in the U.S., where manufacturers used it for new products.
+Over two-thirds of the material recycled in the U.S. in 2018 remained in the U.S., where manufacturers used it to create new products.

 The paper recycling industry’s total economic impact in the United States is nearly $34 billion.